 Senate Bill (SB) 200 established the Safe and Affordable Drinking Water Fund (SADW Fund or Fund) and requires the annual adoption of a Fund Expenditure Plan (Plan).
 Expenditures from the Fund will complement other funding sources as part of the broader Safe and Affordable Funding for Equity and Resilience (SAFER) Drinking Water Program (Program), which includes general obligation bond funds and funding available through annual Drinking Water State Revolving Fund capitalization grants.
 The SAFER Program also encompasses regulatory efforts to protect drinking water; community engagement to identify needs and solutions; data collection and assessment to promote sound decision making; and information management to provide transparency and accountability.
 The SAFER Program’s goal is to provide safe drinking water in every California community, for every Californian.

-The top priorities for expenditures from the Fund for Fiscal Year (FY) 2020-21 include: 1) addressing any emergency or urgent funding needs, where other emergency funds are not available and a critical water shortage or outage could occur without support from the Fund; 2) addressing community water systems (CWSs) and school water systems out of compliance with primary health standards, focusing on small Disadvantaged Communities (DACs); 3) accelerating consolidations for systems out of compliance, at-risk systems, as well as state smalls and domestic wells, focusing on small DACs; 4) providing interim solutions and initiating planning efforts for long-term solutions for state smalls and domestic wells with source water above a primary maximum contaminant level (MCL).
+The top priorities for expenditures from the Fund for Fiscal Year (FY) 2020-21 include: 1) addressing any emergency or urgent funding needs, where other emergency funds are not available and a critical water shortage or outage could occur without support from the Fund; 2) addressing community water systems (CWSs) and school water systems out of compliance with primary drinking water standards, focusing on small Disadvantaged Communities (DACs); 3) accelerating consolidations for systems out of compliance, at-risk systems, as well as state small water systems (state smalls) and domestic wells, focusing on small DACs; 4) providing interim solutions, initiating planning efforts for long-term solutions, and funding capital projects for state smalls and domestic wells with source water above a primary maximum contaminant level (MCL).

 Up to $130 million will be available from the Fund for local assistance and state operations.
 Up to $400 million, primarily for capital projects, is available from complementary funding sources.
 The anticipated expenditures of the Fund (Table ES-1) are consistent with the priorities and will be used in conjunction with other available funding to address funding gaps.
 The proposed planning and construction expenditures of the Fund will help support larger scale projects with grant funding, where funding caps would otherwise limit availability of grants.

 The table below provides expenditure targets by solution type if the Fund receives the full $130 million allotment.
 The funding transferred from the Greenhouse Gas Reduction Fund (GGRF) to the SADW Fund depends on Cap and Trade Revenue.
 The State Water Board anticipates receiving GGRF revenues on a quarterly basis every fiscal year beginning in September.
-To the extent less than $130 million is transferred, priority will be given to fulling funding staff costs.
-All other targets will be proportionally reduced to ensure target expenditures do not exceed the total funding available.
+To the extent less than $130 million is transferred, staff cost obligations associated with authorized program positions must be met.
+After meeting these cost obligations, all other targets will be proportionally reduced to ensure target expenditures do not exceed the total funding available.

 Table ES-1.
 FY 2020-21 SADW Fund Target Expenditures